HegemanLab/w4mkmeans_galaxy_wrapper/README.md

 ## NEWS

+August 2017, Version 0.98.4 - Maintenance release

+  - Update bioconda r-base dependency to v3.4.1
+  - Add dependency on conda packages libssh2 and krb5 needed by makePSOCKcluster on some platforms
+  - Make tool fail when no results are produced
+  - Changed parameter defaults for iterations and random sets to improve convergence of results.

 August 2017, Version 0.98.3 - Feature-tuning release

   - Add (optional) prefix to category numbers for downstream tools that treat only non-numeric data as categorical.